Manuscript Submission

 If you are submitting a revised manuscript, please include your responses to the reviewers’ comments as part of the cover letter file.
 When submitting a revised manuscript with figures, include all figures, even if they have not changed since the previous version.

-Submissions should follow the author-date system of documentation, with limited footnotes, as outlined in the Chicago Manual of Style (17th ed.).
-(See chapter 15, outlining documentation for the social sciences.)
-The journal office may request full revision of manuscripts not meeting the CMS requirements for documentation.
+Submissions should follow the author-date system of documentation, with limited footnotes, as outlined in the Chicago Manual of Style (18th ed., 13.102–28) The journal office may request full revision of manuscripts not meeting the CMS requirements for documentation.

 Citations of works are given in the text in chronological order by enclosing the author’s last name and the year of publication in parentheses—for example (Collins 2005)—and are keyed to an alphabetical list of references at the end of the article.
 Specific page or section citations follow the date, preceded by a comma: (Collins 2005, 88).
 Other examples are as follows: for dual authorship (Hasan and Menon 2005); for more than three authors (Li et al. 2001); for two works by the same author in a single year (Lugones 1990a, 1990b); for two or more works by different authors (Rai 2000; Stimpson 2000; Brennan 2004).